vatpac-technology/sops/docs/aerodromes/classc/Essendon.md

 | South | WES |

 !!!
 Note
-    Westbound traffic is usally not allowed to deconflict with YMML Traffic
+    North and Westbound traffic is usally not allowed to deconflict with YMML Traffic.
+If possible allow them to track south and follow costal and inbound tracks.

 VFR arrivals from Class G shall be cleared (at not above `A015`) via: